Oh my God, I am hardly sorry….

 Therein, I think, lies the short answer: because it is.
 Because it is, if standing solely on its own, without benefit of God’s design of promise-plus-procreation, a tenuous agreement susceptible to temptations – or even mere whims by one or the other – to move out and move on.
 Instead, bonded by mutual affection and self-giving love, guarded by rules of conduct to provide for the needs and nurturing of its members, family becomes the perfect soil to grow in goodness – including, since humans are human, a secure place in which to combat sinfulness without fear of being abandoned or discarded.
 Elevated to a sacred commitment by the One Who is the source of life, truth, and love, each person can rely not only on themselves, and not only on another, but can count on God’s grace, strength, and power, on His playbook and guidance day-in-and-day-out, through all the stages and phases, until life’s earthly end.
 Family can help us recognize and learn to appropriately act on our need for an intimate loving connection to others and our need for an intimate loving connection with God.
 Along with all the other things that they are to us, family members are life-long agents in the process of our sanctification.

 They are forces in my ascent to holiness, as I am in theirs.
 God’s divinely ingenious plan takes into account that my inclination to sin was, is, and will be a constant companion from first breath to last, oftentimes capable of hiding under the surface of a pleasant, albeit untested, exterior.
 In most areas of life, my relationships can be (although not necessarily are) more orchestrated, transient, and shallow – measured by both the amount of time I spend, whether it’s hours per day or years per lifetime, as well as the depth of attachment and disclosure I choose.
 Not so with family.
-I can be blissfully (and perhaps pridefully?) ignorant of a vice, until a spouse or child does that one little thing or another that makes me crazy – and, ideally, makes me realize I have some interior work to do.
+I can be blissfully (and perhaps pridefully?) ignorant of a vice, until a spouse or child does something that prods me to turn into crazy-lady – and, ideally, makes me realize I have some more interior work to do.
 At home, all masks slip, making the family, if we allow it, an ideal (and ideally inescapable) training ground for holiness.

 Growing in holiness requires us to learn how to love more perfectly and deeply.
 To do that, we must be free to make the choice to love and be willing to include sacrifice for the other in that decision.
 In a mysterious way, the mutual promise of marriage makes us more free to do those things.
 God’s design for family provides the opportunity for a man and woman to come together, freely pledge to love each other for better or worse, and thus create a safe and permanent union in which both imperfect beings can become known to each other more fully and come to know themselves more fully.
 Furthermore, this union can extend beyond themselves by welcoming children who then can also share in, learn from, and help hone that self-giving love.